 Some Of The Topics in Today’s Video Will Include;

-- The causes of acid reflux (when its not caused by too much acid)
+- The causes of acid reflux in patients with Thyroid disease/Hashimotos (when its not caused by too much acid)

-- Problem with taking antacids, Proton pump inhibitors, acid blockers, (especially when used for more than 3 or 4 months)
+- Problem with taking antacids, Proton pump inhibitors, acid blockers when you have Thyroid disease (especially when used for more than 3 or 4 months)

 - I’ll explain why stomach acid is so critical to your health an your immune system as Hashimotos Thyroid patient.
 Next I’ll explain